localguy009/GRC-Portfolio/AWS/BedrockAutomation/README.md

 ## Overview

 This project demonstrates how Amazon Bedrock can be used to generate executive-level security risk summaries from AWS Security Hub findings.
-I built a Lambda function that retrieves and condenses active findings, then invokes a Bedrock-hosted large language model to analyze risk and produce a structured Markdown report.
+I built a Lambda function that retrieves and condenses active findings, then invokes a Bedrock-hosted large language model to analyze risk and produce a structured report.

 **High-level flow:**